-There are ways to find cash within your business and it is interest free.
-Cash is King in business during good times or during not so great economy period.
+There are ways to find the cash within your business and it is interest-free.
+Cash is King in business during good times or during a not so great economy period.

 Cash is a very important resource.
 Plan your cash flow requirements carefully.
 Work out how much cash is needed to pay suppliers and business expenses each month.

-Sometime, It may be that you need to increase or decrease your selling price a little to achieve the volume of sales to meet your break even point.
-Other times, it may be that rescheduling more staff during peak times to serve your customers and reduce number of staff during non peak would do the trick.
+Sometime, It may be that you need to increase or decrease your selling price a little to achieve the volume of sales to meet your break-even point.
+Other times, it may be that rescheduling more staff during peak times to serve your customers and reduce the number of staff during non-peak would do the trick.